- 10 Corn Mazes

 357 Salmon Brook Street, Granby, CT 06035 // (860)-653-2739

 The Cambridge House Brew Pub is a family-style community tavern and microbrewery in one, serving the residents of north-central Connecticut real crafted beers, food and live entertainment in the heart of Granby.
-The microbrewery has produced many craft beers over the past seven years, with award-winning originals, including: Three Steve Stout, Alt 45, Ominous Forecast, Copper Hill Kolsch and its renowned Abijah Rowe IPA.
-The Cambridge house pairs award-winning craft beers with a food menu of classic pub fare, American grilled burgers and steaks, and inventive comfort food for every palate, along with distinct signature desserts.
-CBH procures the ingredients for their food and libations fresh, supporting the local farms and farmers of Connecticut and Massachusetts.
-This lively neighborhood Brew Pub hosts locals, guests and 200 Mug Club members to lunch and dinner six days a week, and features live music, beer dinners, beer tastings and beer educational events.
+The microbrewery has produced many craft beers over the past several years, including Moonbeam Stout, Alt 45, Copper Hill Kolsch and its renowned Abijah Rowe IPA.
+The Cambridge house pairs award-winning craft beers with a food menu of classic pub fare, American grilled burgers and steaks, and inventive comfort food for every palate, along with distinctive signature desserts.
+CBH procures fresh ingredients for their food and libations, supporting the local farms and farmers of Connecticut and Massachusetts.
+This lively neighborhood Brew Pub hosts locals, guests and Mug Club members to lunch and dinner six days a week, and features live music, beer dinners, beer tastings and educational events about beer.

 The Cask Republic